techPK/library/doc/postgreSQL-9.1.md

 ### Overview:

-The easiest and more reliable way to install PostgreSQL on Ubuntu seems to be using [the install package maintained by Martin Pitt](https://launchpad.net/~pitti/+archive/postgresql), the offical maintainer of Debian- and Ubuntu PostgreSQL packages.
+The easiest and more reliable way to install PostgreSQL on Ubuntu seems to be using [the install package maintained by Martin Pitt](https://launchpad.net/~pitti/+archive/postgresql), the offical maintainer of Debian and Ubuntu PostgreSQL packages.

 ### Setup Procedures